How to Manage a Dog That Pulls on the Leash

 For example, you can use an anti-pulling device to walk your dog to the training area and back, but not during the training session.

-My personal preference is the dog harness as they tend to be comfortable for the dog and I feel that I have a greater level of control than with a collar.
+I prefer the dog harness as it tends to be comfortable for the dog, and I feel that I have a greater level of control than a collar.

 You may be interested in these articles: